Meet Rabbi Michael Ross

 Read the Bible, the Whole Bible!
 With Rabbi Havivi

-On the third Wednesday of every month at 10:30 am, we will continue into 5777 with our reading of the entire Tanakh in English.
+On the third Wednesday of every month at 10:30 am, we continue with our reading of the entire Tanakh in English.
 The class is open to all: Jews, Muslims, and Christians, young and old.
 We read individually at home and come to discuss once a month.
 Recommended text: New Jewish Publication Society Translation Tanakh, or the Jewish Study Bible (edited by Berlin and Brettler, published by Oxford University Press).

 Global Day of Jewish Learning